-You can’t really go wrong anywhere in Old Town.
+You can’t go wrong anywhere in Old Town.
 There’s a bunch of restaurants in the town square where you can try the traditional Slovakian food.
 But you if venture out just a little further from the center it becomes less touristy and prices get cheaper.
 The food is similar to Hungarian or most other Eastern European cuisines.
-It’s good, but if you’ve been in Eastern Europe for over a half a year like me, it becomes less exciting.
+It’s okay, but if you’ve been in Eastern Europe for over a half a year like me, it becomes less exciting.

 Below is a list of things see and do in Bratislava I’ve collated so you can check it out yourself, all possible in day’s visit.

 - CHURCH OF ST. ELISABETH IN BRATISLAVA – A bright blue church that sticks out like a sore thumb.

 - ČUMIL – A weird statue that tourist loves taking selfies with.

 - MAIN SQUARE – Main square of the old town.
 Great place to appreciate architecture.